-6.4 Concrete and cement preparation
+6.5 Concrete and cement preparation

-- Concrete and cement preparation activities shall not be permitted in any sensitive environments and no mixing shall be allowed on bare soil / permeable ground surfaces. - Concrete and cement shall preferable be ordered from the supplier, otherwise only sufficient quantities shall be mixed at any one time. - Mixing activities must take place on an impermeable surface and the mixing area should be bunded to contain any liquids to prevent contamination of soil and stormwater. - The Contractor shall be responsible to implement collection facilities for cement/ concrete water and matter - Used cement bags shall be collected and stored in containers to prevent wind-blown cement dust and water contamination.
+- Concrete and cement preparation activities shall not be permitted in any sensitive environments and no mixing shall be allowed on bare soil / permeable ground surfaces. - Concrete and cement shall preferable be ordered from the supplier, otherwise only sufficient quantities shall be mixed at any one time. - Mixing activities must take place on an impermeable surface and the mixing area should be bunded to contain any liquids to prevent contamination of soil and stormwater. - All washing of concrete-contaminated equipment shall take place on impermeable surface(s) with appropriate wastewater containment measures. - The Contractor shall be responsible to implement collection facilities for cement/ concrete water and matter. - Used cement bags shall be collected and stored in containers to prevent wind-blown cement dust and water contamination.